 Aside from herbal remedies are more natural remedies that can be found in food.
 L-arginine is an amino acid in the body that makes nitric oxide, which causes smooth muscles around blood vessels to relax, thus dilating them and increasing blood flow, thereby a more sustained erection.
 This can readily be found in dairy, poultry, fish, and meat.

 Propionyl-L-carnitine and acetyl-L-carnitine, when taken 2 grams each per day together with Viagra, are both also known to significantly enhance sexual pleasure with impotence, and considered to be more effective than when Viagra is taken alone.
-Gingko is an herb known to help in the treatment for erectile dysfunction, especially when impotence is caused by antidepressant medication.
+Gingko is an herb known to help in the treatment of erectile dysfunction, especially when impotence is caused by antidepressant medication.

 This herb also helps relax the muscles and thus increase blood flow around the penis.
 Zinc is also known to help in curing erectile dysfunction, as depletion in zinc contents in the body is said to lead to ailments such as diabetes, kidney and liver malfunctions, as well other digestive disorders that contribute to erectile dysfunction.